ivy-llc/kornia/docs/source/get-started/multi-framework-support.rst

 #.
 Calling a TF kornia function

-    We can now call any kornia function with TF arguments.
+    We can now call any kornia function (or class) with TF arguments.
 However, this function will be very slow relative to the original function - as the function is being transpiled during this step.

     .. code-block:: python